Restrictions

 Habitat

-White Sharks are warm-blooded and inhabit the Southern Australian gulf, shelf and oceanic waters.
-They are highly mobile and migrate between South Australian and Western Australian waters.
+White Sharks are warm-blooded and inhabit the Southern Australian gulf, shelf, and oceanic waters.
+They are highly mobile and migrate between SA and Western Australian waters.